Lake-Tuggeranong-College/Holocron/Robotics/_shared/_projects/Smart Device/_topics/Mathematical & Logic Operations.md

 ---
-tags:
-  - S1
-  - ISD
+tag: Robotics
 ---

 ![[Theory#Mathematical & Logic Operations]]

-# Specific Implementation
+# Arduino Implementation

 Read and practice all topics under [Mathematical & Logic Operations](https://www.notion.so/Mathematical-Logic-Operations-fbb6dd5a5acf434799d572e3e70a4e02?pvs=21).

 # Practical Exercises

 Using [https://circuitverse.org/](https://circuitverse.org/) draw the following Logic Circuits, and then complete the truth tables for each.
 You can use Google Sheets to create the truth tables if needed.

+## Logic Circuits and Truth Tables

 1. $(AB) + \overline{(AC)}$
 2. ${\overline{AB} + {\overline{BC}}}$